karlnicoll/zenburn-gtksourceview/README.md

 Remember to replace 'x.x' with your GtkSourceView version.

+If you're an Arch Linux user, you can use the [AUR](https://aur.archlinux.org/) package [found here](https://aur.archlinux.org/packages/gtksourceview-style-zenburn/) to install the package through the Arch package manager.

 ### For Gedit

 Download the zenburn.xml file and copy/move it into ~/.local/share/gedit/styles.